Gyakobo/tree-image-compression/README.md

 >Each processed image file by default have to be in a form a square in order to be processed.

 >[!WARNING]
 >This project hasn't yet been tested as of late and is still in development.
+I'd personally love to add a pre-order traversal decoder to this project on par with the encoder program.
+I'd also love to make a compare to my other compression algorithm [sparse matrix](https://github.com/Gyakobo/sparse_matrix)

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)